srgmorante/mobile-catalogue-app/README.md

 # Mobile Catalogue APP

-To run the Frontend, only needs to execute the next command on the project folder;
+To run the Frontend, only needs to execute the next command on the project folder (previous npm install).

 ```
 npm start 3001